-Have you ever noticed though that there are some people who are forever complaining about busyness and stress, but it’s hard to catch them doing much at all?
-And then there are others who never mention stress, who seem forever calm and always have time to chat, but when you realise what they have done in a day it is impossible to imagine how they did it all.
+Have you ever noticed though, that there are some people who are forever complaining about busyness and stress, but it’s hard to catch them doing anything that might cause stress?
+And then there are others who never mention stress, who seem forever calm, always have time to chat, but when you realise what they have done in a day it is impossible to imagine how they did it all.

 I once heard someone comment that to overcome negative stress in their own lives they used a technique they called “horizon shifting.”
 To take the pressure off the exam or the meeting they would keep in mind something good that was going to happen next week, then if the morning was a disaster they still had next week to look forward to.
 To give themselves an even greater space of grace they would make sure that they had a couple of positives on an even more distant horizon a few months down the track.